Skip to content ↓

 Year 9 Topics

-Term 3 – Is realistic art dead?
-Observational drawing techniques focusing on natural forms.
+Term 1 & 2 - Building on observational drawing techniques in pencil and acrylic paint.
 Painting techniques using acrylic paints and developing colour mixing, blending and layering paint.
 Using the brush to create texture and detail.

-Term 4 – Messages.
+Term 3 & 4 – Messages.
+Using textiles to express messages linked to social issues.
 Observational studies through digital and photographic techniques.
 Graphic techniques using computer manipulation and experimentation.
-Understanding typography, branding and the meaning behind advertising.

-Terms 5 and 6 – How do we show expression in our work?
-Observational drawing experimenting with mark making and mixed media.
-Taking inspiration from other artists.
+Terms 5 & 6 – Expressing ideas in three dimensions.
+Using clay to practise construction skills and studying the history of sculpture.
 Understanding of how to create personal reflections on our own work and how that can impact our work moving forward.
 Creating a personal and informed final piece.

 Year 10 topics